gohanko/yiikuochong.com/content/posts/hi-hive-reborn-reverse-engineering-part-1/index.md

 Some symptoms I've noticed are:
 1. **Slow and slightly off user interface** - There will be slight delays when tapping on elements, animation is slow, and low frame rates at times.
 2. **Lack of uniformity in the components** - A lot of the components seems custom made.
 There are a mix of native elements with custom ones.
-3. **Existence of web-view like pages** - Some of the functions are loaded through webview.
+3. **Existence of web-view pages** - Some of the functions are loaded through webview.

 All in all it _feels_ like using a website.
 My gut feelings tell me that it's a web/mobile hybrid framework.
 Most likely using React Native.